Biograph Studios: Biograph Studios, Inc.

-The television series Naked City, Car 54, Where Are You?, and East Side/West Side, and movies such as A Face in the Crowd, Odds Against Tomorrow, The Fugitive Kind, The Goddess, Pretty Boy Floyd, BUtterfield 8, The Incident, and John and Mary were filmed there.
+The television series Naked City, Car 54, Where Are You?, and East Side/West Side, and movies such as The Incident, and John and Mary were filmed there.
 The Biograph Studio facilities went dormant again in the 1970s.
 The studio facilities and laboratory burned down in 1980.

 The site is now occupied by a New York City Department of Sanitation garage.